Pedro-J/repo-game-of-three/README.md

 # 1 - How to run the application

-You can run the two .jar on the /bin directory using the following commands, but you can also build the jars on your own IDE and run them.
-To do this, go to the /game-of-three and game-of-three-player directory and follow the instructions.
+You can run the two .jar on the /bin directory using the following commands.
+But you can also build the jars on your own IDE and run them.
+To do this, open the directories /game-of-three and game-of-three-player on your IDE and follow the instructions on their readme.md.

 # 2 - Runnning the server